CodeOfArdonia/SongsOfPower-Fabric/README.md

 **HotKey: C**

-- Aggrosphere: Fire a sphere and damage hit entity or create explosion
+- Aggrosphere: Fire a sphere and damage hit entity or create explosion.
+(Cooldown: 10ticks / 0.5s)

 ### Mobilium

 **HotKey: V**

 - Mobiliflash: Teleport to the direction you see, has a delay of 10 ticks.
+(Cooldown: 40ticks / 2s)
 - Mobiliwings: Enable a fake elytra and into sliding mode.

 ### Protisium